The Pandemic's Deadliest Phase

 Delta-Omicron is the Most Fatal Wave Yet in Vermont

 Note (January 8, 2022): As some of my readers know, in a former life I was a journalist covering health policy for Vermont and national publications.
-Although I rarely wander back to news writing, this analysis comes in response to what I see as a failure on the part of the press corps and policy makers to point out that COVID deaths are now trending higher than ever in Vermont.
+Although I rarely wander back to news writing, this analysis comes in response to what I see as a failure on the part of the press corps and policy makers to point out that COVID deaths are now higher than ever in Vermont — a trend evident as early as November.

 The Delta-Omicron wave of coronavirus is killing more Vermonters than during any other phase of the pandemic — extending a trend that has been obvious for nearly two months.
 And even as curbing fatalities largely drives his COVID response, Gov. Phil Scott has opposed additional mandates intended to protect the state’s most vulnerable people.